KRETAU/KRETAU/README.md

 - 👋 Hi, I’m @KRETAU
-- 👀 I’m interested in ...life
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...die
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...life
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...or don't
+- 📫 How to reach me

 <!---
 KRETAU/KRETAU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.